Youngkoorosh/triangle-area-with-semi-perimeter/README.md

 ## 🚀 What's Inside

+- Input :
-- Input: Three integers as side lengths
+- Three integers as side lengths
+-
-- Logic:
+- Logic :
   1. Calculates the semi-perimeter `p = (a + b + c) / 2`
   2. Computes the area using Heron's formula
   3. Prints the result with **9-digit precision**